Gabriel Dessauer: Organ recitals

 In 2014, Dessauer toured in the US, playing concerts at the Washington National Cathedral, at St. Mary's Cathedral in San Francisco, California, and at the Salt Lake Tabernacle organ in Salt Lake City.
+He toured the U.S. five times.

-In 2020, Dessauer organised the Winterspiele concert series to honour the 150th anniversary of Louis Vierne, playing his Third Organ Symphony, among others, in the summer instead of winter because the planned concert was cancelled due to the coronavirus pandemic.
+In 2020, Dessauer organised the Winterspiele concert series to honour the 150th anniversary of Louis Vierne, playing his Third Organ Symphony, among others, in the summer instead of winter because the planned concert was cancelled due to te COVID-19 pandemic.

 Dessauer retired at the end of 2021, succeeded by Johannes Schröder.

 Teaching

-From 1995 to 2013, Dessauer was an organ teacher at the Hochschule für Musik Mainz, part of the Gutenberg University in Mainz.
+From 1995 to 2013, Dessauer lecture organ at the Hochschule für Musik Mainz, part of the Gutenberg University in Mainz.